Standard Model Theory for the FCC-ee Tera-Z stage: : the path to theoretical luminosity precision

-The question of the technical precision is quite nontrivial and difficult.
-The evaluation of the technical precision of \bhlumi\ v.4.04 with YFS soft-photon resummation and complete \order{\alpha^1} relies on two pillars: the comparison with semi-analytical calculations done in ref.~\cite{Jadach:1996bx} and comparisons with two hybrid MC programs {\tt LUMLOG+OLDBIS} and {\tt SABSPV}, reported in ref.~\cite{Jadach:1996gu}.
-This precision was established to be 0.27\% (together with missing photonic corrections).
-Note that this was not an ideal solution, because the above two hybrid MCs did not feature complete soft photon resummation and disagreed with \bhlumi\ by more than $0.17\%$ for sharp cut-offs on the total photon energy.
+The question of the {\em technical precision} due to programming bugs, numerical instabilities, technical cut-off parameters, \etc is quite non-trivial and most difficult.
+The evaluation of the technical precision of \bhlumi\ version 4.04 with YFS soft photon resummation and complete \order{\alpha^1} relies on two pillars: the comparison with semi-analytical calculations given in Ref.~\cite{Jadach:1996bx} and comparisons with two hybrid MC programs {\tt LUMLOG+OLDBIS} and {\tt SABSPV}, reported in Ref.~\cite{Jadach:1996gu}.
+This precision was established to be 0.027\% (together with missing photonic corrections).
+This was not an ideal solution, because the two hybrid MCs did not feature complete soft photon resummation and disagreed with \bhlumi\ by more than $0.17\%$ for sharp cut-offs on the total photon energy.

-In fact, after the LEP era, another MC program \babayaga ~\cite{CarloniCalame:2000pz,CarloniCalame:2001ny,Balossini:2006wc}, with soft-photon resummation has been developed using a parton shower (PS) technique, and in principle could be used for better validation of the technical precision of both \bhlumi\ and \babayaga.
-In fact, such a comparison with {\tt BHWIDE} MC~\cite{Jadach:1995nk} was done for $s^{1/2} \leq 10\,$GeV and the $0.1\%$ agreement was found.
-It is quite likely that such an agreement persists near $s^{1/2}=M_Z$.